 Strings are grouped together in courses, with all strings in a course tuned to the same pitch.
 Some older instruments had three, four, or as many as six strings in each course, which made tuning laborious.
 Those instruments had to be built quite heavily to prevent collapse under the string tension.
 Current builders tend toward lighter-weight, more responsive instruments that can produce all the volume a player needs with a very manageable two strings per course.

 Note: some instruments have extra-long strings that start at a tuning pin, go all the way across the instrument, wrap around a hitch pin, and come back to the side where they started, so each course of strings is actually made up of one continuous piece of wire.
-This is an important thing to know when buying strings, as the regular-length loop-end strings may not work.
 Very early Dusty dulcimers were strung this way, but we have been using loop end strings for a long time now.
+In most cases, continuous wire can be replaced with loop-end strings, which are generally easier to deal with.

 The strings that pass over the treble bridge are divided into two separate lengths, so they produce different notes a fifth apart on either side of the bridge.
 If a string struck on the right side of the bridge is taken as the first note of a major scale (Do), the same string struck on the left side will sound the fifth note of the scale (Sol).
 This interval sounds like the first two notes in "Twinkle Twinkle Little Star."
 This configuration allows a complete major scale to be played in four courses.